JinELEC/AXI4-Lite_DDC_IP_Core/README.md

 ## Conclusion
 The integrated DDC architecture was successfully implemented using a phase accumulator, CORDIC-based digital mixer, parameterized FIR filter, AXI4-Lite controller.
 The design was verified through simulation, frequency-domain analysis, and integration verification, confirming correct frequency translation, signal attenuation, and register-based configuration.

 The results demonstrate the trade-off between DDC with different FIR taps and FPGA resource utilization.
-Increasing the number of FIR taps improves attenuation performance but requires higher power consumption and reduced maximum operating frequency.
+Increasing the number of FIR taps improves attenuation performance but requires higher power consumption and reduced maximum clock frequency.